 * DocFetcher 1.1 is a Java-based desktop search software, that’s open source and free.
 It’s been around since 2009, but doesn’t seem to have any genuine reviews (that I could find).
 Supports indexing of Open Office file types.

 * dtSearch Desktop (£119, PC World review from 2011).
-Another very mature and powerful software, although the price of $199 will likely make it unappealing to personal users.
+A very mature and powerful software, although the price of $199 will likely make it unappealing to personal users.
 The dauntingly powerful interface will also likely make it unappealing to small business users.

 * the free built-in Windows 7 search.
-Although now tamed, and no longer the terrible disk-grinding Windows Vista incarnation, in my view turning on Windows Search still makes a desktop PC too slow.
+Although now tamed, and no longer the fearsome disk-grinding Windows Vista incarnation, in my view turning on Windows Search still makes a desktop PC too slow.
 Especially if you run a PC stuffed to the top with legacy files and emails.